All natural, gluten free, delicious and heart warming tea for those days when you might be feeling a bit under the weather.

 Lemon Ginger Tea

-It’s popular as a natural treatment for cold and flu symptoms and it also helps to combat stomach discomfort.
-Well now that’s a remedy we could use after this busy and over-eating holiday season.
+Lemon Ginger Tea is popular as a natural treatment for cold and flu symptoms and it also helps to combat stomach discomfort.

 The Lemon Ginger Tea I made this weekend is a recipe I found in Woman’s Day magazine this month.
 The recipe sounded so easy I thought I would ‘google’ it to see if there was any additional information about its benefits and history.
 Little did I know it is all over Pinterest and everyone is making it.